Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \subsection{Telemanipulation}

-Our telemanipulation components including the arm and hand exoskeletons on the operator side, arms and five-finger hands on the avatar side, and our force feedback controller have been proven during semifinals~\cite{lenz2023bimanual}.
-Since the manipulation workspace requirements were comparable at the finals, we changed only minor aspects.
-First, we replaced the OnRobot HEX-E force/torque sensors on the operator side with more rigid Nordbo NRS-6050-D80, which offer higher update rate of 1\,kHz resulting in faster response to operator movement.
-Second, we mounted the avatar's arm bases closer together, which reduced the shoulder width and made it easier to maneuver through narrow passages.
-Finally, we equipped the fingertips of the SVH and SIH hands with microswitches and magnet hall sensors, respectively.
+Our telemanipulation components, including the arm and hand exoskeletons on the operator side, arms and five-finger hands on the avatar side, and our force feedback controller have been proven during semifinals~\cite{lenz2023bimanual}.
+To adapt to the finals requirements, we made three changes.
+First, we mounted the avatar's arm bases closer together, which reduced the shoulder width and made it easier to maneuver through narrow passages.
+Second, we equipped the fingertips of the SVH and SIH hands with microswitches and magnet hall sensors, respectively.
 This allows contact to be measured and then displayed haptically to the operator using the SenseGlove DK1.
+Finally, we replaced the OnRobot HEX\nobreakdash-E force/torque sensors on the operator side with more rigid Nordbo NRS-6050-D80 which offer higher update rate of 1\,kHz, resulting in faster response to operator movement.